Lucyjpjones/lj-fscr/README.md

 <img src="readme/media/data_schema.png">

-The **Product model** within the product's app, is used to store information about individual products.
+The `Product` model within the product's app, is used to store information about individual products.
-The **Category model** within the product's app, is used to group products into specific categories.
+The `Category` model within the product's app, is used to group products into specific categories.

-The **Programme model** within the programme's app, is used to store information about individual programmes.
+The `Programme` model within the programme's app, is used to store information about individual programmes.
-The **Category model** within the programme's app, is used to group programmes into specific categories.
+The `Category` model within the programme's app, is used to group programmes into specific categories.

-The **UserProfile** model within the profiles app is used to store user's profile information and is connected to various apps for other benefits;
+The `UserProfile` model within the profiles app is used to store user's profile information and is connected to various models to fill other requirements;
-- Checkout app - to store user's checkout information, as well as order history.
+- Checkout `Order` model - to store user's checkout information, as well as order history.
-- Blog app - to store the name of the user who created the blog and those who have left a comment.
+- Blog `Post` and `Comment` model - to store the name of the user who created the blog and those who have left a comment.
-- Forum app - to store the name of the user who created the thread and those who have replied.
+- Forum `Thread` and `Reply` model - to store the name of the user who created the thread and those who have replied.

-The **Post model** within the blog app, is used to store posts added by the admin user.
+The `Post` model within the blog app, is used to store posts added by the admin user.
-The **Comments model** within the blog app, is used to store comments added by the user who is logged in.
+The `Comment` model within the blog app, is used to store comments added by the user who is logged in.

-The **Thread model** within the forum app, is used to store threads added by the user.
+The `Thread` model within the forum app, is used to store threads added by the user.
-The **Comment model** within the forum app, is used to store replies made by the user logged in.
+The `Reply` model within the forum app, is used to store replies made by the user logged in.

-The **Order model** within the checkout app, is used to store orders.
+The `Order` model within the checkout app, is used to store orders.
-The **OrderLineItem model** within the checkout app, is used to store information about individual products on the order.
+The `OrderLineItem` model within the checkout app, is used to store information about individual products on the order.
-The **ProgOrderLineItem model** within the checkout app, is used to store information about individual programmes on the order.
+The `ProgOrderLineItem` model within the checkout app, is used to store information about individual programmes on the order.

 ### **<ins>User Stories</ins>**

+The basic page structure of my site is presented below;

 <img src="readme/media/flowchart.png">